badgersmack/bootstrap-project/README.md

 # bootstrap-project

-A Udemy project using Bootstrap
+A Udemy project using Bootstrap called TinDog (tutorial by Angela Yu)